nstclair13/blog/_posts/2017-09-04-ToolsTopFiveMayaAnimationScripts.md

 ---
 layout: default_posts
-title: Scripts & Tools&#58; Top 5 Maya Scripts &#58; Toolsets for Animators!
+title: Scripts; My Top 5 Maya Scripts and Toolsets for Animators!
 image: https://www.nick-st-clair.com/blog/images/script_editor2.png
 meta: There are a lot of great custom Maya scripts and plugins out there.
 There are equally just as many bad ones.
 I share with you my top 5 custom Maya Scripts and Plugins!
 description: There are a lot of great custom Maya scripts and plugins out there.
 There are equally just as many bad ones.
 I share with you my top 5 custom Maya Scripts and Plugins!